Company Logo - Home Link

 R2 NORD TRAIN

-That said, there is at least one suburban train that offers transfers from the airport to the city centre of Barcelona.
+There is at least one suburban train that offers transfers from the airport to the city centre of Barcelona.

-The R2 Nord (RENFE) train runs from the airport train station at Terminal 2 to Maçanet-Massanes, which is actually outside the city.
+The R2 Nord (RENFE) train runs from the airport train station at Terminal 2 to Maçanet-Massanes, which is outside the city.

 The Barcelona-Sants stop is fairly close to Plaça Espanya, as well as the L3 and L5 metro lines.